guptadhruv08/Voting-Token/README.md

 6.After buying the token user can vote to the candidate.

-7.Owner can check the votes candidates got.
+7.Owner can check the votes that candidates gained.

-8.If the deadline will end voting will close automatically.
+8.If the voting deadline ends voting will close automatically.

-9.Or the Owner can also close the voting.
+9.Also the Owner can close the voting.